VishalRMahajan/Nirikshan/README.md

 - All classes achieve ~99% mAP@50
 - Strongest performance: `car_object_accident` (97.6% mAP@50-95)

-### 📈 Training Progression

-- 📉 Consistent decrease in loss values (box, classification, DFL)
-- 📊 Steady improvement in precision and recall throughout training
-- ✅ No signs of overfitting (validation metrics track closely with training)

 ## 🗂️ Repository Structure

 The project is divided into two main parts: